jsoto3000/js-museum-of-candy-master/README.md

 <a name="about"></a>
 ## About
-In this code along I leveraged my Udacity Front End Web Development learned skills, supplemented by Colt Steele's Web Development Bootcamp lessons, to re-build my basic portfolio site.
+In this code along I created a mock website for Museum of Candy using the provided starter files.
+I also leveraged the [colorhunt.co](https://colorhunt.co/ "colorhunf.co") website to change the color palette.
+I also employed some my light photoshop skills for the images.

 <a name="features"></a>
 ## Features